Blog post

 • Security

 The Pimcore Platform provides software for central management of corporate data.
 With over 100,000 clients across 56 countries, including some major vendors, it has become a trusted choice for businesses worldwide.
-Available in both an Enterprise subscription as well as an Open Source Community Edition with a growing community of developers and users.
+Available in both an Enterprise subscription as well as an Open Source Community Build with a growing community of developers and users.

 We make a consistent effort to enhance the technology powering our Clean Code solution by frequently scanning open-source projects and assessing the outcomes.
 In the case of Pimcore, our engine reported an interesting limited directory traversal vulnerability.
 After analyzing the finding we found an additional SQL Injection vulnerability in the same endpoint.
 Leveraging those two vulnerabilities, an admin that clicks on an attacker’s crafted link will execute arbitrary code on the server.